Lawrence Fortun: Political career

-Representative Fortun bravely took positions consistent with rule of law and human rights on several controversial issues in the House.
+Fortun took positions consistent with rule of law and human rights on several controversial issues in the House.
 He was among the few Members who voted against the Death Penalty Bill and was the lone dissenter in the Committee on Justice against the bill lowering the minimum age of criminal liability from 15 years old to 9 years of age.
 In the impeachment proceedings against former Chief Justice Lourdes Sereno, he was one of only four Justice Committee members to oppose the committee’s policy not to allow counsels for the respondent to cross-examine witnesses and resource persons.
-He also was among the few House members who stood up against the infamous P1,000.00 budget for the Commission on Human Rights saying “Congress should strengthen democratic institutions, not weaken them.”
+He also was among the few House members who opposed the P1,000.00 budget for the Commission on Human Rights saying “Congress should strengthen democratic institutions, not weaken them.”
 Fortun was one of 20 legislators who introduced a resolution upholding the independence of the Ombudsman at the height of attacks against the Office in 2017.
-He vigorously opposed the non-renewal of the franchise of ABS-CBN on the ground of press freedom and preservation of jobs of over ten thousand breadwinners in the middle of a pandemic.
-Asserting fundamental rights and freedoms and adherence to the Constitution, Representative Fortun voted against the Anti-Terror Bill.
+He vigorously opposed the non-renewal of the franchise of ABS-CBN.

-Representative Fortun is a Member of the House of Representatives Electoral Tribunal (HRET), a nine-member constitutional body composed of six Representatives and three Supreme Court Justices, mandated by the Constitution to be the sole judge of all contests relating to the election, returns and qualifications of members of the House of Representatives.

-He has been chosen part of the five-member contingent of the House of Representatives to two oversight committees constituted jointly with the Senate, namely, the Joint Congressional Oversight Committee on the Visiting Forces Agreement and the Joint Congressional Oversight Committee on the Automated Election Law.
-In the 17th Congress (2016-2019), he sat in the Joint Congressional Oversight Committee on the Clean Air Act and the Joint Congressional Oversight Committee on the Clean Water Act.

-Representative Fortun is also an active member representing the Minority in several important committees, including the Committee on Ways and Means, the Committee on Public Accounts the Committee on Justice, the Committee on Human Rights, the Committee on Ecology, the Committee on Constitutional Amendments, the Committee on Revision of Laws, the Committee on Inter-Parliamentary Relations and Diplomacy and the Committee on the West Philippine Sea.